Why BC, Canada?

 The Canadian education system consistently ranks as one of the top in the world.
 Canada’s young people are well-prepared to meet the challenges of developing skills that will help them flourish in the future.

 Why study in Canada?
-Education is very important to Canadians and the country is second in education spending (as a percentage of GDP) among the G8 countries.
+Education is very important to Canadians and the country is one of the leaders in education spending (as a percentage of GDP) among the G8 countries.
 The Program for International Student Assessment (PISA) recently released information on student assessment with Canadian students ranking consistently high for reading, mathematics, and science of 65 countries.

 British Columbia’s public education system is among the most respected in the world, which is reflected in the number of international students studying in our Province.
-Currently, there are an estimated 112,000 international students studying in our province.
+Each year more than 100,000 international students come to live in our communities and study in our province.
 They are enrolled from Kindergarten to University.

 Schools in Canada typically begins with Kindergarten at the age of five and continues from Grades 1 through Grade 12, when students graduate.
 The school year usually begins in September and end in June.
 It is often possible for International students to begin mid-year in February.